rpmcruz/objdetect/README.md

 ### aug

 For data augmentation, you may use [Albumentations](https://albumentations.ai/) or our routines or another package.
 We provide some basic augmentation functions.
 The API is also based on dictionaries and should be compatible with Albumentations.
-In our `example_train.py`, we use Albumentations.

 ```python
 transform = od.aug.Compose(